almirsahbaz1992/VeterinarskaStanica/README.md

 7. Now you can start the project by clicking on the **Start button** in command ribbon.

-8. After your browser loads, please go to the folowing link **"http://localhost:5192/swagger/index.html"**.

-9. Click on the authorize button and enter following credentials: **Username: admin, Password: admin**.

-10. Before starting the main application, please go to the following link to activate recommenation system: **"http://localhost:5192/Proizvodi/1/Recommend"**, then reload page once more to get training data.

-11. Now you can login to desktop application using credentials: **Username: admin, Password: admin**.
+8. Now you can login to desktop application using credentials: **Username: admin, Password: admin**.

 ### Instructions for starting mobile application: